jamfurell/WhoIAm--backend/README.md

 ## Future Enhancements

-Future goals would be applying user authentication.
+Future goals would be applying user authentication and allowing users to save their past test results.

 ## Sources